FK Bodø/Glimt: Founding years

+Name change and Cup entry

 The club changed its name in 1948, due to an older club from Trøndelag having the same name, and has since gone by the name Fotballklubben Bodø/Glimt.
 The slash was originally a hyphen, but was gradually changed in the 1980s to avoid confusion as hyphens were often used to separate teams on betting coupons and in result tables in newspapers.

 Teams from Northern Norway were not allowed to compete in the Norwegian cup-competition until 1963.
 In their first appearance in the Norwegian FA cup in 1963, Bodø/Glimt managed to get as far as the fourth round after a home win 7–1 over Nordil, and two away wins.
-The first beating Nidelv (from Trondheim) and then a mighty win over Rosenborg.
+The first beating Nidelv (from Trondheim) and then a mighty win over Rosenborg BK.
 In the fourth round, Glimt had to play another away game, this time against Frigg from Oslo.
 Frigg won 2–0 and Glimt was out of the Cup.
 However, Bodø/Glimt had proven that teams from Northern Norway could play at the same level as the southern teams.

+Road to the Top Division

 It was not until 1972 that northern teams had the right to gain promotion to the Norwegian top division.
 This was due to the old belief that the teams from Nordland, Troms, and Finnmark could not compete at the same level as the southern teams.
-Bodø/Glimt is one of three teams from Northern Norway that have played in the Norwegian top division, the others being Tromsø and Mjølner.
+Bodø/Glimt is one of three teams from Northern Norway that have played in the Norwegian top division, the others being Tromsø IL and FK Mjølner.

-From 1973 Norway had three second divisions: two divisions for southern teams and one for northern teams.
+From 1973, Norway had three second divisions: two divisions for southern teams and one for northern teams.
 Bodø/Glimt took three years to gain promotion, due to the promotion rules.
 The first place holders in the two southern divisions gained instant promotion, but the first place holder in the northern second division had to compete in play-off matches against the two second-place holders from the south.
 This league system caused a lot of bitterness in the north.
 This worsened in 1975 when Bodø/Glimt, as the first club from Northern-Norway, won the Norwegian Cup, but did not gain promotion due to the special play-off rules for North-Norwegian clubs.

 In the 1974 and 1975 season, Bodø/Glimt won their division (they had played a few draws but no losses), but still lost in the play-offs.

 In 1976, Bodø/Glimt managed at last to beat the league-system with a 4–0 win over Odd and a 1–1 draw against Lyn, making Glimt the second North-Norwegian team to gain promotion to the top division, after FK Mjølner's promotion in 1971.
-Not until the late 1970s did the Norwegian Football Association changed the promotion rules; the play-off matches for Northern clubs were dropped.
+Not until the late 1970s did the Norwegian Football Association change the promotion rules; the play-off matches for Northern clubs were dropped.
 From then on there was no difference where a club had its home-ground.